oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 your image is stored to the OCI Registry and can be reused by pulling it for this registry

-Congratulation with the image tool we are able to create your tailored WebLogic software images, and distribute them to any OCI process throught th OCI registry.
+Congratulation with the image tool we are able to create your tailored WebLogic software images, and distribute them to any OCI process through the OCI registry.

 Thanks for your participation